The Campus Email Project is a multi-year effort to move all UO students, faculty, and staff to a single email service, UOmail.

 The project also offers lifetime email forwarding to graduating students, starting in June 2018.

-The project team is currently working on the third and fourth milestones:
+The project team is currently working on the fourth milestone:

 |1.
 Provide lifetime email forward to graduating students||Completed in June 2018|